GUITAR

 ROB ANKUM:

 Rob received his Music Education degree from Kirkwood Community College and additional training from the University of Iowa School of Music.
-Rob regularly plays the Court Avenue Jazz Jam and with the local group "Final Mix".
+Rob plays extensively around town, specializing in jazz and blues.

 DAVE CUNNINGHAM:

-Bringing over 20 years experience to the studio, primarily in rock, metal and blues, he is an excellent choice for both beginners and intermmediate players.
-Dave also teaches advanced theory, soloing, technic building and improvisational skills.
-His goal is to help develope "guitar players" well balanced musicians.
+Bringing over 20 years experience to the studio, primarily in rock, metal and blues, Dave is an excellent choice for both beginners and intermediate players.
+Dave also teaches advanced theory, soloing, technique building and improvisational skills.
+His goal is to help develop "guitar players" into well balanced musicians.

 DAVE YAZEL:

 Dave holds a Bachelor of Science degree from Iowa State University.
-He began his music career with the viola at age eight taking instruction from top players in The Des Moines Symphony for seven years.
-At fifteen, he applied this background and skill to the guitar and has played for over twenty years.
+He began his music career with the viola at age eight taking instruction from top players in the Des Moines Symphony for seven years.
+At 15, he applied this background and skill to the guitar and has played for over 20 years.
 Rock, metal, and blues are his personal focus, but he welcomes the opportunity of teaching other styles.
 Dave enjoys the challenge of starting beginners in the right direction and helping students that are more advanced with chop building, speed, improvisation, theory, and tasteful playing.
-He currently plays with the band, 35 South.
+He currently plays, writes and records with the band Kamikaze Dragonfly.

-Dave holds a Bachelor of Arts degree in Music with a Bass emphasis and Jazz Studies Minor from the University of Northern Iowa where he was in Jazz I for four years, and principal bass in the orchestra.
-He has taught for several years central and northern Iowa and performed with the Des Moines Big Band, Orquestra Alto Miaz, and the Jack Oatts Quartet.
+Dave holds a Bachelor of Arts degree in Music with a Bass emphasis and Jazz Studies Minor from the University of Northern Iowa.
+While there he was in Jazz Band One for four years and principal bass in the Northern Iowa Symphony Orchestra.
+He has taught for more than a decade in central Iowa and performed with the Des Moines Big Band, Orquestra Alto Miaz, and the Jack Oatts Quartet, among many others.

 BANJO